Rupee Sheds 04 Paisa Against Dollar - UrduPoint

 Rupee Sheds 04 Paisa Against Dollar

-The Rupee on Wednesday weakened by 04 paisa against the US dollar in the interbank trading and closed at Rs 279.35 against the previous day’s closing of Rs 279.31
+The Rupee on Monday witnessed a devaluation of 04 paisa against the US dollar in the interbank trading and closed at Rs 279.07 against the previous day’s closing of Rs 279.03

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Mar, 2024) The Rupee on Wednesday weakened by 04 paisa against the US dollar in the interbank trading and closed at Rs 279.35 against the previous day’s closing of Rs 279.31.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Mar, 2024) The Rupee on Monday witnessed a devaluation of 04 paisa against the US dollar in the interbank trading and closed at Rs 279.07 against the previous day’s closing of Rs 279.03.

-The Japanese Yen gained 01 paisa to close at Rs186, whereas an increase of 93 paisa was witnessed in the exchange rate of the British Pound, which was traded at Rs 355.05 compared to the last closing of Rs 354.12.
+The Japanese Yen gained 02 paisa to close at Rs1.90, whereas an increase of 83 paisa was witnessed in the exchange rate of the British Pound, which was traded at Rs 358.51 compared to the last closing of Rs 357.68.

 Recent Stories